There are four tools used to select an area within the active layer. Three Shape selection tools and the Magic Wand selection tool.

 To deselect via the keyboard, press

-To deselect using the mouse cursor, click the menu item or the
+To deselect using the mouse cursor, click the

 There are five selection modes which alter how successive selections interact.
 The modes are Replace, Add, Subtract, Intersect and Invert ("xor").